Neeti-naist/zero-trust-encryption/README.md

 * Stores the file if its integrity is valid; otherwise, discards it.

-S* ends a response to the client indicating the result.
+* Sends a response to the client indicating the result.

-Example:
+* Example:
 start_server()
 2. Execution Flow